 Over the last few years, we have seen an unprecedented increase in leaks of credit and debit card numbers from large breaches, or hacks, where bad guys break into stores and steal information.
-I was a victim of one major breach, along with millions of others.
+I was a victim of one major data breach, along with millions of others.
 Here is what to do if your information is stolen, and how to prevent problems in the future with this new wave of breaches.

 What is a Data Breach?

-Last year, Target was hacked and 42 million people had their information leaked, myself included.
+In 2013, Target was hacked and 42 million people had their information leaked, myself included.
 When Home Depot was breached a short time later, 56 million card numbers were leaked along with 53 million email addresses.

-Those are the two highest profile breaches, but there have been plenty of others.
+Those are the two highest-profile breaches, but there have been plenty of others.
 Each time this happens, your personal information is at risk.
 When the Target breach took place, my credit card number that I used for a purchase at a Target store became public information for sale to the highest bidder.

 While that sounds like a scary proposition, you can take steps to prevent any financial losses.
 Being proactive is important to keep hassles and losses to a minimum.

 What to Do When You are the Victim of a Data Breach

 If you have received word from a place you’ve shopped, your bank, or the media that your data was leaked in a data breach, don’t panic.
 Everything will be fine.

 If fraudulent charges are made on your credit card or debit card, you are not liable for the charges.
 Your cardholder agreement protects you from fraud.
 Your bank and the merchant share some liability for the fraud.
 In most cases, the bank will cover the cost of the fraudulent charges.

 That said, you should still act proactively to ensure you don’t suffer any undue hardship, or even worse get stuck with the bill for fraud.